springernature/frontend-playbook/markup/house-style.md

 ```
 ### Form submit controls

-On modern browsers, `button type="submit"` provides a superset of functionality when compared to `input type=submit`.
+In modern browsers, `button type="submit"` provides a superset of functionality when compared to `input type=submit`.

 `button` elements are much easier to style than `input` elements.
 You can add
 inner HTML content (think `<em>`, `<strong>`, or even `<img>`), and use